Gov. Jay Inslee says WA State Patrol won’t cooperate with other states’ abortion investigations

 “Washington state remains steadfast in our commitment to protecting the ability and right of every patient who comes to our state in need of abortion care, and we will fight like hell to restore that right to patients all across the county,” Inslee said in a Friday statement.

-Inslee in 2018 signed the Reproduction Parity Act that requires all health plans that include maternity care services to cover abortion and contraception.
+Inslee in 2018 signed the Reproductive Parity Act that requires all health plans that include maternity care services to cover abortion and contraception.
 In 2021, he signed a law that allows doctors who practice in Catholic-run hospitals to bypass ethical-religious directors and provide medically necessary abortion when a woman’s life is in danger, according to a statement from the governor’s office.

-On Saturday, Inslee was joined by several state legislators, including state Sen. Manka Dhingra D-Redmond, and state Sen. Emily Randall, D-Bremerton, as well as Washington state director of Planned Parenthood Courtney Normand.
+On Saturday, Inslee was joined by several state legislators, including Sen. Manka Dhingra, D-Redmond, and Sen. Emily Randall, D-Bremerton, as well as Washington state director of Planned Parenthood Courtney Normand.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.

-Note: CORRECTION: An early version of this story misidentified the Reproductive Parity Act.